EU Licensed4.8/5

 6-month review (after reaching maintenance dose):

-• HbA1c: the primary measure of treatment response.
-NICE previously required an 11 mmol/mol (1.0%) reduction for continuation.
-Current guidance considers broader benefits
+• HbA1c: This is the main way to measure treatment response.
+NICE used to require an 11 mmol/mol (1.0%) reduction for continuation.
+Current guidance considers wider benefits.

-• Body weight: weight loss supports continued prescribing even if HbA1c targets are not fully met
+• Body weight: Weight loss supports continued prescribing.
+This is true even if HbA1c targets are not fully met.

-• Side effect assessment: persistent GI symptoms, injection site reactions, or other concerns
+• Side effect assessment: This checks for ongoing gut issues, injection site reactions, or other worries.

 Annual diabetes review (standard care):

-• Blood pressure (target below 140/80 mmHg, or below 130/80 mmHg if kidney disease, eye disease, or cerebrovascular disease)
+• Blood pressure: The target is below 140/80 mmHg.
+It is below 130/80 mmHg if you have kidney disease, eye disease, or cerebrovascular disease.

-• Lipid profile: total cholesterol, LDL, HDL, triglycerides
+• Lipid profile: This checks total cholesterol, LDL, HDL, and triglycerides.

-• Renal function: eGFR and urine albumin:creatinine ratio
+• Kidney function: This checks eGFR and urine albumin:creatinine ratio.

-• Retinal screening: annual digital retinal photography through the DESP
+• Retinal screening: You will have annual digital retinal photography through the DESP.

 Stopping criteria:

-• HbA1c has not improved meaningfully and there is no significant weight loss after 6 to 12 months at maximum tolerated dose
+• Your HbA1c has not improved much.
+Also, you have not lost significant weight.
+This applies after 6 to 12 months at the maximum tolerated dose.

 Getting the Most From Your NHS Diabetes Care